dantonioangela/Pong_game/README.md

 </p>
 Extra points projects for the course of "Architetture dei Sistemi di Elaborazione" (Computer Architectures) at Politecnico di Torino.

-The project consists in the implementation on an embedded platform of the popular game "pong game" in c language.
+The project consists in the implementation on an embedded platform of the popular game "pong game".
 This version runs on the NXP LandTiger Board equipped with the LPC1768 microcontroller.

 ## Brief description